lucamauri/PageToGitHub/README.md

   }
 }
 ```

-and run Composer in a console from the root of your mediawiki installation: using just one of these methods:
+and run Composer in a console from the root of your mediawiki installation:
 ```
 composer install --no-dev
 ```

 ## Configuration
 In the `LocalSettigs.php` file add:

 ```
 $wgP2GNameSpace = 'Module';
-$wgP2GRepo = 'Repository';
+$wgP2GRepo = 'Name-Of-Your-Repository';
-$wgP2GAuthToken = 'GitHubToken';
+$wgP2GAuthToken = 'GitHub-Token';
-$wgP2GOwner = 'ProjectOrPerson';
+$wgP2GOwner = 'Project-Or-Person';
 $wgP2GKeyword = 'Keyword';
 ```
 ### $wgP2GNameSpace